 As hair ages, it’s normal for it to become a little more difficult to style, meaning that it’s often all too appealing to chop it off.
 As we get older, keeping hair short comes with its benefits.
 Not only does it keep locks looking healthy, but it also makes increasingly difficult-to-manage strands a lot easier to deal with.

 Keep scrolling for all of the expert advice and inspiration that you might need if you’re over 50 and considering going short with your hair.

 What happens to the hair as you age?

 As we get older, so does our hair.
-Over time, the rate at which our body produces melanin (the thing that gives our hair pigment) slows down and eventually may even stop altogether, causing hair to lose its colour and appear grey.
+Over time, the rate at which our bodies produce melanin (the thing that gives our hair pigment) slows down and eventually may even stop altogether, causing hair to lose its colour and appear grey.

-To deal with ageing hair, Soons recommends switching your products up.
+To deal with ageing hair, Soons recommends switching up your products.
 “Older hair can be more fragile, so use a gentle brush such as Manta (£25).
 To help keep grey hair fresh and remove yellow tones, I swear by Revlon Professional Nutri Color Crème in 1002 (£21).
 As well as helping with colour, it also acts as a mask to keep hair super moisturised,” says Soons.

 Why does this make shorter styles more popular?

 As older hair becomes gradually more difficult to deal with, many women feel that going shorter helps to minimise the upkeep.
 Valerie Maine, a hairstylist at Live True for Redken, reveals: “Short hair gives a feeling of a more youthful look.
 As you get older, your hair will sometimes thin and become weaker.
 Shorter hair is often easier to style and can fit in better with a busier lifestyle.”